 A 2.1 Honours undergraduate degree in a biological, environmental or physical science, geography, or other subject-related area.
-If you studied your first degree outside the UK, see the international entry requirements.

 For fees and funding options, please visit website to find out more